Public Liability Claims

 A public accident compensation claim is the legal process of seeking financial compensation for an injury sustained in a public space because of someone else’s fault.
 It is the responsibility of the injured person’s legal representative to prove that someone else was responsible – or negligent - for the accident, and that it was this accident that caused your injuries.

 Thompsons Solicitors’ public liability solicitors have helped people to secure compensation for a range of different accidents in public places.
 The most common types of public liability claims involves slips, trips or falls on uneven pavements or roads, or slips on wet floors in supermarkets or shops.
 Other examples could include, but are not limited to, hot water spills in cafes and restaurants, lift- or escalator-related accidents, or injuries caused by discarded or broken glass in public places, such as beaches and parks.
-If you have had an accident in a public place and are unsure if you could claim for public place accident compensation, contact our personal injury lawyers to discuss what happened.
+If you have had an accident in a public place and are unsure if you could make a public place accident claim, contact our personal injury lawyers to discuss what happened.

 It will be necessary to show that the pavement was in a dangerous condition and that this caused the injury.

 Sometimes lawyers wrongly advise that this means the pavement you tripped on has to be one inch or so higher than the surrounding road.
 Our public liability lawyers have won claims where the tripping danger measured less than an inch, where it could be shown it posed a clear danger anyway.
 It is, however, true that it helps greatly to have a photograph and measurement of what you tripped on taken as soon after the accident as possible and the greater the tripping hazard, the better chance of success.

 Public place accident, or public place liability, injuries can vary considerably - from cuts and bruises through to broken bones, serious life-threatening injuries and even death.
 Whatever your injury and however complex, Thompsons Solicitors can help.